Using Natural Language Explanations to Rescale Human Judgments: Evaluation

 \subsection{Baselines}

-We compare the proposed rescaling with four baselines that map human judgments to a numeric scale and calculate Kendall's $\tau$ and MAE against reference scores for each of these methods.
+We compare the proposed rescaling with four baselines that map human judgments to a numeric scale and calculate Kendall's $\tau$ and MAE against reference scores for each method.

-\textsc{Static} rescaling maps the Likert ratings to a numeric scale by spacing them out at equal intervals, such that, \textit{complete} maps to 100, \textit{missing minor} is a 70, \textit{missing major} is a 30 and \textit{missing all} is 0.
-This method of mapping does not use any fine-grained information from the explanations.
+\textsc{Static} rescaling maps the Likert ratings to a static numeric scale by assigning \textit{complete} to 100, \textit{missing minor} to 70, \textit{missing major} to 30 and \textit{missing all} to 0.
+This mapping does not use any fine-grained information from the explanations.

 \textsc{Avg EBR} rescaling leverages the explanations to come up with a mapping for the four Likert labels to a 0-100 scale.
-In order to find this mapping, we first use \textsc{EBR} to rescale human judgment in the dataset.
+To find this mapping, we first use \textsc{EBR} to rescale human judgment in the dataset.
 We then average all numeric scores under each of the labels.
 This method allows us to incorporate explanations while keeping the original level of granularity.
-We are also able to map these labels at a calibrated interval from each other instead of having them at equal intervals (as in the \textsc{Static} rescaling method).
-We get the following mapping for each label: \textit{complete} is mapped to 99.3, \textit{missing minor} to 78.6, \textit{missing major} to 50.8 and \textit{missing all} to 0.0.
+This also maps labels at a calibrated interval from each other instead of having them at equal intervals (as in the \textsc{Static} rescaling method).
+We get the following mapping for each label: \textit{complete}: 100, \textit{missing minor}: 78.6, \textit{missing major}: 50.9, \textit{missing all}: 0.0.

 \textsc{EBR w/o rubric} rescales using human judgment which includes Likert ratings and explanations to get a score \textbf{without} the aspect-specific scoring rubric.
 This method can theoretically map examples with any Likert rating anywhere in the 0-100 numeric scale.